What Did Scots Wear Before Kilts? Why Was Kilt Banned?

 In the Léine era, Celtic accessories were significant indicators of status and style.
 Men wore belts with tunics, while women fastened dresses with brooches.
 High-status individuals adorned themselves with torcs, semi-circular necklaces made of gold, silver, or iron.
 The iconic Scottish headgear, the tam o’shanter, was popular during this time.
 Additionally, ancient Celtic warriors wore ornate bronze helmets with decorative features like horns or animal motifs.
 Notably, Celtic warriors styled their hair in distinctive white spikes using lime.
 The Fly Plaid Brooch is also referenced, although its details are not fully elaborated.
 These accessories and styles were emblematic of the rich cultural heritage and unique fashion of the Léine era.

-Transition to Great Kilt:
+Transition to the Great Kilt:

 The transition from the Léine era to the Great Kilt was a significant evolution in Scottish attire, influenced by the prevalence of sheep and acrylic wool and the practicality of the new garment, reflecting both practical and cultural changes.
 The Léine, a traditional garment made of linen, was worn with a belted plaid or great kilt, which eventually developed into the modern kilt.
 This transition occurred over centuries, with the Kilt providing more practicality and protection against the harsh Scottish weather.
-The Scottish Great Kilt, a full-length garment, was versatile and could be worn as a cloak or brought up over the head as a hood.
+The Great Kilt, a full-length garment, was versatile and could be worn as a cloak or brought up over the head as a hood.
 This evolution marked a shift towards a more functional and iconic piece of Scottish attire, ultimately becoming synonymous with Scottish culture and heritage.
 The incorporation of new fabrics, colors, and styles in the modern kilt has further enhanced its versatility and relevance in the 21st century.

 Great Kilts